 Comparative Practice.
 A review of the provenance and status of comparative bans on full-face veils in Belgium, Germany, Italy, and the Netherlands, demonstrating that the French law at issue in this case imposes more stringent restrictions than the laws of other countries except Belgium.

 Proportionality.
-A review of the appropriate justifications that may be invoked for controls on wearing clothing, and the evidence upon which any such ban should be based.
+A review of permissible restrictions on religious attire in the public domain, in view of the criteria for justification and the evidence upon which any such ban should be based.

 Unveiling the Truth.
 The Open Society Foundations study Unveiling the Truth indicates that Muslim women in France wear the full-face veil as part of their personal search for identity and an expression of their Muslim faith, rather than because of coercion.

 October 11, 2011.
-France passes a law banning the wearing of a full-face veil in public space, Loi no. 2010-1192 du 11 octobre 2010 interdisant la dissimulation du visage dans l'espace public.
+France passes a law prohibiting the concealment of the face in public space, Loi no. 2010-1192 du 11 octobre 2010 interdisant la dissimulation du visage dans l'espace public.

 April 11, 2011.
+The law enters into force.
 S.A.S. files an application with the European Court of Human Rights.

 February 1, 2012.
 The European Court of Human Rights communicates the case to the Government of France.